Managing Company Equipment for Remote Work: How Can We Prevent Future Issues?

 Dear HR-Xrguerrill,

-To enable the employees to work from home (WFH), you have issued the company assets to the employees.
-While issuing the assets, you say that you had taken the "consent form" from the employees.
-However, what kind of consent have you taken from the employees?
+To enable employees to work from home (WFH), you have issued company assets to them.
+While issuing the assets, you mentioned that you had taken a "consent form" from the employees.
+However, what kind of consent have you taken from them?

 In fact, there is nothing like consent.
 Computers, laptops, or their accessories are the fixed assets of the company.
-If the employees are issued with the fixed asset, then each employee must sign the "Loan Card."
-In the loan card, the details of the assets like product description, model, make, year of purchase, value, etc., are written.
-Additionally, an undertaking is taken to recover the depreciated price of the asset in case of "wilful damage."
+If employees are issued a fixed asset, then each employee must sign the "Loan Card."
+On the loan card, details of the assets like product description, model, make, year of purchase, value, etc., are written.
+Additionally, an undertaking is taken to recover the depreciated price of the asset in case of "willful damage."
 This loan card acts as evidence of the allocation of the asset.
 It's better to get the loan card signed by the HOD too.

 Thanks,